...

 Data loving nerds, like me.

-Who is the Excel document NOT useful for?
+Who is the excel spreadsheet NOT useful for?

-The Excel document is utterly useless for anyone who isn’t a nerd.
+The excel spreadsheet is utterly useless for anyone who isn’t a nerd.
 How do you know if you’re a nerd or not?
 If you’re a nerd, you’ll know.
 The memories of yourself studying while others played will be burned into your soul.

 Will inputting the data improve my golf scores?